plausible/docs/docs/integration-guides.md

 [iOS widget](https://gist.github.com/linuz90/ac969cdfe9bd92af0b306c43caee8d0c) to display the total visitors count for today and the live visitors count with Plausible and Scriptable.
 Built and maintained by [Fabrizio Rinaldi](https://gist.github.com/linuz90).

-## Analytics Plausible Plugin that adds DNT and offline functionality
+## Plugin that adds DNT and offline functionality

 You can now use Plausible with [the analytics library](https://github.com/ian/analytics/tree/main/packages/plausible).
 Combine privacy first analytics with a tiny middleware layer to add features such as DNT (Do Not Track) and offline functionality.
 Built and maintained by [David Wells](https://github.com/DavidWells).

 :::note
-Plausible by default doesn't take DNT into consideration as we're a privacy first analytics tool and [DNT allows](https://www.eff.org/issues/do-not-track) data analysis techniques that protect the anonymity of the users
+Plausible by default doesn't take DNT (Do Not Track) into consideration as we're a privacy first analytics tool and [DNT allows](https://www.eff.org/issues/do-not-track) "data analysis techniques that protect the anonymity of the users".
 :::

 ## Paste the script into the header section